 Lead and Cadmium Alleged in Canned Clams Sold in California

-On February 15, 2026, a 60-day notice of intent to sue was filed by Clean Product Advocates, LLC (CPA) through Cliffwood Law Firm, PC.
+On February 15, 2026, a 60-day notice of intent to sue was filed by Clean Product Advocates, LLC (CPA).
 The notice names Bumble Bee Foods, LLC; Snow Food, LLC; and Walmart Inc. as alleged violators and identifies a specific product category and exemplar product that CPA says is being sold to California consumers without required warnings.

 The product category identified in the notice is “Snows Wild Caught Served in Clam Juice Chopped Clams.”
 The exemplar product specified by CPA is Snows Wild Caught Served in Clam Juice Chopped Clams, UPC # 798525161008.
 CPA states the product was manufactured or distributed by Bumble Bee Foods, LLC and Snow Food, LLC and offered for sale by Walmart Inc. in California.